 Our Family Support Network supports regular reviews of all our policies to help working parents and step-parents; raise awareness of elder care; and support people who care for relatives.
 We also provide an online portal, where you’ll find a wealth of support, advice and guidance on being a parent while managing your career.
 All good reasons why we were named as a top ten family friendly employer in 2018 by work-life balance charity Working Families.

+Supporting SKY, Female Futures is a network of women at all levels across the firm, working together to deliver a firm where women can develop successful careers.
 As the firm’s largest diversity network, Female Futures run a variety of initiatives and events.
-From providing support on issues such as flexible working, maternity and parental issues, training on unconscious bias and setting up mentoring relationships, to presentations from female business leaders about their careers, we offer a wealth of help, advice and inspiration.
+From providing support on issues such as flexible working, training on unconscious bias and setting up mentoring relationships, to presentations from female business leaders about their careers, we offer a wealth of help, advice and inspiration.
+We recognise the need to engage men in our work to address gender inequality in the workplace in order to create positive change and therefore ensure the network is open at all.

-We’re extremely proud to be the UK’s top ranked employer in the Stonewall Workplace Equality Index 2019.
-Our LGBT+ network plays a key role in this, supporting the welfare and interests of LGBT+ people throughout the firm.
+We’re extremely proud to be the UK’s top ranked professional services firm in the Stonewall Workplace Equality Index 2020 and recognised as a Stonewall Top Global Employer.
+Our LGBT+ network plays a key role in this, supporting the LGBT+ people throughout the firm and ensuring our policies and working practices are inclusive from the perspective of sexual orientation and gender identity.
 With members in every team and at every level of the firm, it’s a great network of contacts that means you’ll always have someone at hand to offer support and advice, or just answer a question.

 What’s more, the Network’s influence extends beyond the firm, supporting clients to develop their own policies, diversity networks and employee champions.
 We also support initiatives such as Stonewall’s education programmes in the community.